juan-cabrera/pulp_rpm_repos/README.md

         source_dir: "git+https://github.com/pulp/pulp_rpm.git@3.0.0b3"
 ```

-If you want to run the tasks of this role in a host different that the
+If you want to run the tasks of this role in a different host than the
-pulp-server.
-User this variables when installing the server
+pulp-server, use this variables when installing the server

 ```yaml
     pulp_api_host: 0.0.0.0